Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 printf ("%d", i); /*** WRONG ***/
 ```

-Having a `for` statement declare its own control variable is usually a good idea: it’s convenient and it can make programs easier to understand.
-However, if the program needs to access the variable afler loop termination, it’s necessary to use the older form of the `for` statement.
+Having a `for` statement declare its own control variable is usually a good idea: it's convenient and it can make programs easier to understand.
+However, if the program needs to access the variable afler loop termination, it's necessary to use the older form of the `for` statement.

 Incidentally, a `for` statement may declare more than one variable, provided that all variables have the same type: